H8X24A1/H8X24A1.github.io/setup/resource-setup/environment-control-resource-setup.md

-+++ 1. First step : Setting Up an Environmental Control Device on the HXA Portal
++++ 1. First step : Setting Up an Environment Control Device on the HXA Portal
 - [x] 1.
 Log in to the HXA portal and navigate to Resources.
 - [x] 2.
 Add a new Resource: EVC.
 - [x]3.
 Follow these 5 steps for setup: